Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 We will provide specific driving directions (English and Spanish) to Casa Cielo after you book your stay, including precise GPS coordinates and a link to Casa Cielo for viewing on Google Earth.
 The blue pointer on the Google map below identifies the bus stop in downtown Santa Barbara, one mile from Casa Cielo.
 You can zoom in or out and re-center the map to see our location in more or less detail.
 Costa Rica's San Jose Airport (SJO, 25 minutes from Casa Cielo) is located in the lower left (sourhwest) portion of the map, in the town of Alajuela.

-Casa Cielo is 10 degrees north of the equator, and 84 degrees west of the Royal Observatory at Greenwich in the UK - the international zero-longitude reference line or "Prime Meridian".
+Casa Cielo is 10 degrees north of the equator, and 84 degrees west of the Royal Observatory at Greenwich in the UK - the international zero-longitude reference line or "Prime Meridian."
 If you've read this far, you probably know that Costa Rica is not an island.
 It's part of Central America, bounded both by the Atlantic (Caribbean) and Pacific Oceans - and by Nicaragua on its north and Panama on its south.
 It's possible to drive here from the USA, but impractical!

 View Santa Barbara de Heredia, Costa Rica in a larger map